jisungahn10/jisungahn10.github.io/_projects/limms.md

     </div>
 </div>
 <div class="caption">
-    Figure 2: LIMMS Simulation
+    Figure 3: LIMMS Simulation
 </div>

 I implemented two PID controllers by actuating the wheel motors, holding all the other joint motors in place, and using the pitch of the center piece at the top of LIMMS as feedback to regulate the orientation of LIMMS.
 Through trial and error, I found the balancing pitch where LIMMS would mostly track a single position.
 One PID loop was used to regulate the orientation of LIMMS, while the other was used to track a certain desired position in the environment.
-Examples of LIMMS tracking a position, driving forwards, and turning are shown below.
+Examples of LIMMS tracking a position, driving forwards, and turning are shown in Figure 4.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">